kypnicholas/Automation-Testing-POC/README.md

-**AutomationTestingTWDC** - Code produced for regression testing of a Pega application.

 **amazonUK_selenium_testNG** - Work in progress - Code produced for automated testing of a user's happy path to finding an item they want to order from Amazon UK.

 Technology stack: